 Where:

-Target Activation Megawatts for TMNSR from off-line Forward Reserve Resources or Demand Response Resources that are not dispatched, which are subsequently dispatched as part of the real-time contingency dispatch algorithm is the lesser of: (i) the minimum electronic Desired Dispatch Point sent to the Resource during the 10 minute period or the Resource’s Economic Minimum Limit or Minimum Reduction, whichever is greater, (ii) the Resource’s CLAIM10, and (iii) the Resource’s Offered CLAIM10.
+Target Activation Megawatts for TMNSR from off-line Forward Reserve Resources or Demand Response Resources or Demand Response Distributed Energy Resource Aggregations that are not dispatched, which are subsequently dispatched as part of the real-time contingency dispatch algorithm is the lesser of: (i) the minimum electronic Desired Dispatch Point sent to the Resource during the 10 minute period or the Resource’s Economic Minimum Limit, Minimum Reduction or Minimum Deviation, whichever is greater, (ii) the Resource’s CLAIM10, and (iii) the Resource’s Offered CLAIM10.

-Target Activation Megawatts for TMNSR from on-line Forward Reserve Resources or Demand Response Resources that have been dispatched is as follows:
+Target Activation Megawatts for TMNSR from on-line Forward Reserve Resources or Demand Response Resources or Demand Response Distributed Energy Resource Aggregations that have been dispatched is as follows:

 For Generator Assets, the lesser of: (i) the Resource’s Manual Response Rate times 10 minutes, (ii) the Resource’s Economic Maximum Limit minus the Resource’s initial output at activation, and (iii) the minimum electronic Desired Dispatch Point sent to the Resource during the 10 minute period minus the Resource’s initial output at activation.